 The CAT group studies quantum optics and atomic physics within the Department of Physics and Astronomy and The Institute of Optics, and is part of the Rochester Center for Coherence and Quantum Optics (CCQO).
 Our recent work has focused on the creation and study of ultracold quantum gasses, the manipulation and control of atomic motion using light, the laser cooling and trapping of neutral atoms and molecules (NaCs), topological structures in Bose-Einstein condensates (87-Rb), the quantum nature of the fundamental atom-photon interaction, and the application of these ideas to quantum information and technologies.

-Right now we have two labs: the Bose-Einstein condensate lab, and the ultracold polar molecule lab.
-Prof. Bigelow is involved in studying the nanoscience of daguerreotypes, and we are involved in building a magneto-optical trap for UR's undergraduate teaching lab.
+Right now we have two labs: the Bose-Einstein condensate lab and the ultracold polar molecule lab.
+Prof. Bigelow is involved in studying the nanoscience of daguerreotypes with the George Eastman House and is the director of NASA's Consortium for Ultracold Atoms in Space at the Cold Atom Laboratory (CAL) on the International Space Station (ISS) in collaboration with the Jet Propulsion Laboratory (JPL).
+We recently built a magneto-optical trap for UR's undergraduate teaching lab and are involved with a variety of outreach and mentoring projects.

 Our experimental research activities center around the creation and manipulation of ultracold atomic vapors which are mixtures of atoms of distinct atomic species.
 Current projects include the realization of a spinor Bose-Einstein condensate, and the application of quantum control and ultra-fast spectroscopy to the creation and manipulation of ultracold molecules, including heteronculear molecular species (NaCs - sodium cesium) and in the cooperative behavior of ultracold molecular vapors.
 Our group is also engaged in theoretical research and current projects include the investigation of Bose-Einstein condensation of atomic vapors with internal degrees of freedom such as spinor condensates, vortices, atom lasers, atom-atom interactions, cold collisions, and self-organization of dense, ultracold polar molecular vapors.